StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 {% tab title="Linux" %}
 A proxy can be configured in two ways for an Agent installed on Linux:

-* Environment variables: A proxy can be used for all Agent communication (Agent checks and communication with StackState) or only for communication with StackState.
+* **Environment variables:** A proxy can be used for all Agent communication (Agent checks and communication with StackState) or only for communication with StackState.
-* Agent configuration file: The proxy will be used only for communication with StackState.
+* **Agent configuration file:** The proxy will be used only for communication with StackState.

 **Set environment variables**

-Environment variables can be used to set a proxy that is used by the Agent systemd service.
-Two sets of environment variables can be used:
+Two sets of environment variables can be used to configure a proxy:

-* `STS_PROXY_HTTP`/`STS_PROXY_HTTPS` for communication between the Agent and StackState only.
+* `HTTP_PROXY`/`HTTPS_PROXY` - sets a proxy for communication between Agent checks and external systems, and between the Agent and StackState.
-* `HTTP_PROXY`/`HTTPS_PROXY` for communication between Agent checks and external systems, and between the Agent and StackState.
+* `STS_PROXY_HTTP`/`STS_PROXY_HTTPS` - sets a proxy for communication between the Agent and StackState only.

 To add environment variables to the StackState Agent systemd service: